cloverharvest/prayerly/README.md

 This is a prayer app built on Rails.

-An anonymous user can go to the site lookup a prayer via a simple searc form or dropdown to filter.
-He can also add a prayer intentions via an individual prayer.
+An anonymous user can go to the site lookup a prayer via a search form or dropdown filter.
+He or she can also add a prayer intentions via an individual prayer.

 An admin, on the other hand, is able to Full Crud prayers, edit and delete comments; and add prayer categories.

 While most of the prayers are in the Christian/Catholic discipline, this app is modular and can be used to build a prayer application ecumenically.

-It is the builder's intent and purpose that this contributes to open source and would also serve as a spiritual encouragement for coders and believers alike.
+It is the builder's intent and purpose that this contributes well to open source and would also serve as a spiritual encouragement for coders and believers alike.

-Credit goes to EWTN, catholiconline.com, praymorenovenas.com, gratefulness.com for the right direction and inspiration with regard to content.
+Credit goes to EWTN, catholiconline.com, praymorenovenas.com, gratefulness.com for the direction and inspiration with regard to content.

+The builder would also like to thank her instructors Juliana, Justin, Nathan and D-i-r Nick at General Assembly for teaching her the fine art and science of web development.

 Please also visit Saintly, a saints database app built on Mongoose, Express and Node.js(MEN) stack.
 Link to Saintly: https://rocky-fortress-73738.herokuapp.com/

 ###Technology Stack